Paper Software

 Does Contract Tools work with Word documents that don’t use formatting, automatic list numbering, and similar Word features?

 Yes.
 If your document includes formatting, automatic list numbering, and so on, Contract Tools analyzes these items to find information about your document.
-But Contract Tools can also analyze unformatted text (for example, text you copy and paste from a PDF).
+But Contract Tools can also analyze unformatted text (like text you copy and paste from a PDF).

 Can I use Contract Tools while using Track Changes?

 Yes.
-When you use Contract Tools and Track Changes together, you can add and delete text, show and hide revisions, and adjust other Track Changes settings just as if you weren’t using Contract Tools.
-Depending on whether you want Contract Tools to analyze tracked deletions, you may want to adjust Track Changes settings; see Analyzing when Using Track Changes to learn more.
+When you use Contract Tools and Track Changes together, you can add and delete text, show and hide revisions, and adjust other Track Changes settings as if you weren’t using Contract Tools.
+Depending on whether you want Contract Tools to analyze tracked deletions, you may want to adjust Track Changes settings; visit Analyzing When Using Track Changes to learn more.

 Does Contract Tools change Word documents?

 Yes, in two ways.
-By default, Contract Tools automatically detects the part of your document that you’re most likely to want to analyze, and then saves this information as a hidden bookmark; see Analyzing Part of a Document to learn more.
-Also, in Word 2010 and later, Contract Tools saves analysis settings with documents as custom XML data; see Saving Analysis Settings to learn more.
-It’s easy to turn both of these features off.
+By default, Contract Tools automatically detects the part of your document that you’re most likely to want to analyze, and then saves this information as a hidden bookmark; visit Analyzing Part of a Document to learn more.
+Contract Tools also saves analysis settings with documents as custom XML data; visit Saving Analysis Settings to learn more.
+It’s easy to turn these features off.

 Do changes that Contract Tools makes to Word documents appear in comparisons (like redlines and blacklines)?